colinyjchung/jinnzhong/content/about/index.md

 title = "About"
 +++

-Jinn is a paper fox wandering the suburban wilds of the Pacific Northwest.

-His favorite novels are _Cloud Atlas_ (2004), _Dune_ (1965), and _Ancillary Justice_ (2013).
-His favorite short story collections are _Interpreter of Maladies_ (1999), _Pump Six and Other Stories_ (2008), and _Tenth of December_ (2013).
-He is a big fan of _His Dark Materials_ (1995-2000) as well.
+Jinn was born and raised in East Vancouver to Hong Kong and Vietnamese immigrants.
+He currently works at an ad agency.
+Jinn lives in the suburbs with his wife, three teenaged monsters, and a Chihuahua-Beagle rescue from Mexico who's _seen_ things.

-Jinn is a founding member of the [Garage Fiction Podcast](https://www.garagefiction.com).
+Jinn is a member of the [Garage Fiction Podcast](https://www.garagefiction.com).

 ![Origami Paper Fox](https://raw.githubusercontent.com/colinyjchung/jinnzhong/main/images/paperfox-full.jpg)

-Jinn was born and raised in East Vancouver and currently works at an ad agency.
+Jinn is also a paper fox wandering the suburban wilds of the Pacific Northwest.